Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

 \section{Abstract}

-Quantum spin liquids (QSLs) are exotic states of matter characterized by emergent gauge structures and fractionalized elementary excitations.
-The recently discovered triangular lattice antiferromagnet YbMgGaO$_4$ is a promising QSL candidate, but the nature of its ground state is still under debate \cite{Yao, Martin2, Yuesheng5, Sasha}.
+\textbf{Quantum spin liquids (QSLs) are exotic states of matter characterized by emergent gauge structures and fractionalized elementary excitations.
+The recently discovered triangular lattice antiferromagnet YbMgGaO$_4$ is a promising QSL candidate, and the nature of its ground state is still under debate.
 Here, we use neutron scattering to study the spin excitations in YbMgGaO$_4$ under various magnetic fields.
 Our data reveal a dispersive spin excitation continuum with clear upper and lower excitation edges under a weak magnetic field ($H=2.5$ T).
 Moreover, a spectral crossing emerges at the $\Gamma$ point at the Zeeman-split energy.
-The corresponding redistribution of the spectral weight and its field-dependent evolution are inconsistent with a magnon behavior, but instead are unique features for fractionalized spinon excitations.
-Furthermore, we show that the measured dynamic spin structure is consistent with the theoretical prediction based on the inter-band and intra-band spinon particle-hole excitations associated with the Zeeman-split spinon bands.
-These results provide a strong evidence for fractionalized excitations and spinon Fermi surfaces in the partially magnetized QSL state in YbMgGaO$_4$.
+The corresponding redistribution of the spectral weight and its field-dependent evolution are consistent with the theoretical prediction based on the inter-band and intra-band spinon particle-hole excitations associated with the Zeeman-split spinon bands, implying the presence of fractionalized excitations and spinon Fermi surfaces in the partially magnetized YbMgGaO$_4$.}